 Moving in with a partner

-If both you and your partner own a home and you intend to move into one house, you could apply for a consumer buy-to-let mortgage in order to let out the other property.
+If both you and your partner own a home and you intend to move in together, you could apply for a consumer buy to let mortgage in order to let out the other property.

-After the Mortgage Market Review lenders now must have trained staff fully assess your income, as well as carrying out stress tests and risk assessments before offering a mortgage.
+The 2012 Mortgage Market Review states that lenders must have trained staff fully to assess your income and carry out stress tests and risk assessments before offering you a mortgage.
 It also made it much more difficult for lenders to be able to issue interest only mortgages.

 These rules were intended to stop people getting into unmanageable debt and protect consumers from irresponsible lending.

-Previously these rules only applied to mortgages for properties to be used as a residence by the borrower, but now with a consumer buy-to-let mortgages accidental landlords can enjoy the same protections.
+Prior to 2016, they only applied to mortgages for properties to be used as a residence by the borrower, but now with a consumer buy to let mortgage, so-called accidental landlords can enjoy the same protections.